Here is all the wisdom we can muster. Tap the bars to open the full text below.

 Email form for scholarship – write “scholarship” in the subject line.

 This is not that gobbledey-gook that lawyers write.
-We didn’t even hire one.
-Please read, because this is your guide, full of things you need to know.
+We didn’t even hire one (you’re welcome).

-We worked hard to make our policies understandable, and maybe even a little bit fun.
-If you need to, you can call or email with further questions.
+So anyway, we worked really hard to make our policies fun to read, and actually understandable.
+If you need to, you can call or text with further questions.

 1. The school-year classes at Firstlight are 36-week courses and have a full tuition that is due upon registration – unless you opt for our no-cost monthly payment plan.
 Please understand that if you pay monthly installments, you are not paying month to month for classes.
 It’s an installment plan to pay for the entire course.
 Monthly-plan drafts use a credit or debit card, and occur on the 2nd or 3rd of each month.